henryoman/pump-kit/README.md

   </a>
 </p>

 A TypeScript SDK for Pump.fun built on **Solana Kit 5.0**.
 Designed for high-performance applications including launch bots, bundlers, and low-latency trading systems using latest Solana best practices.

-**Production-ready package coming soon.**

 ## Features